makezurich/makezurich-hardware-intro/README.md

 It's configured as a LoRaWAN gateway, TrackNet/Tabs features and WiFi access point are disabled.

-Plug it in via Ethernet, it opens an outgoing UDP connection to [TheThingsNetwork](https://thethingsnetwork.org/).
+Plug it in via Ethernet, it opens a atandard outgoing UDP connection to [TheThingsNetwork](https://thethingsnetwork.org/).

 The EUI is printed on the back, e.g. for 580011AABBCC register 580011FFFEAABBCC in [TTN](https://thethingsnetwork.org/).